 Nearby PRKR Mountain in Littleton.
 Also grooms Trails.
-But they favor a snowdog in much more hilly terrain.
+But they favor a snowdog as theirs is much more hilly terrain.

 While other FA NEMBA members use a Rokon.
-Which is a two wehhel drive motorcycle.
+Which is a two wheel drive motorcycle.

 If you’re north of the notch this winter, Franconia Area NEMBA invites you to stop for a while and enjoy the trails.